Skip to Main Content

 MATERIAL

-As with shirts/blouses, fabric that works best does not easily wrinkle and bounces-back when scrunched.
+As with shirts/blouses, the best fabric does not easily wrinkle and bounces back when scrunched.

 COLOR